MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/learn-data/experiments/index.md

 ![Screenshot of Experimentation at a Glance](media/tutorials/experiments-at-a-glance.png "Experiments at a Glance")

-PlayFab Experiments enables you to run multiple concurrent randomized experiments in a managed and controlled manner.
+PlayFab Experiments enable you to run multiple concurrent randomized experiments in a managed and controlled manner.
 In the process,

 - A unique identifier for each running experiment's variant groups called a variant ID is tagged to each player profile.
 These variant IDs are assigned to different treatments via client or server-side code.
-Thus, instrumenting different treatment behaviour.
+Thus, instrumenting different treatment behavior.
 - Each variant group is supported and defined by variables.
 These variables are attributes on variant groups that allow you to bundle a different set of game experience via parameterization.
 -    Reliable computation of results of an experiment with statistical significance calculation is provided.
 -    Detection of issues when the targeted audience traffic is way off.
 This is often caused by a treatment causing crashes or affecting logging.
 PlayFab's experimentation feature flags such issues enabling you to run a reliable experiment.